Policies

 On the other side of the ledger, the Communist Party of China has lately exhibited an aggressive posture toward its immediate neighbours and the region.

-In addition, for more than a decade now, and despite any threat of provocation, the PRC has been investing heavily in its armed forces as well as building numerous military bases on reclaimed islands in the South China Sea.
+In addition, for more than a decade now, and despite any threat or provocation, the PRC has been investing heavily in its armed forces as well as building numerous military bases on reclaimed islands in the South China Sea.
 The question must be asked of the Communist Party’s leadership — what’s the agenda?

-The Communist Party of China has lately exhibited an increasingly bellicose and aggressive attitude toward its immediate neighbours and the region
+The Communist Party of China has lately exhibited an increasingly bellicose and aggressive attitude toward its immediate neighbours and the region.

 The world is becoming increasingly dangerous

 With Russia's invasion of Ukraine in February 2022, "Pax Americana," that long period of peace underwritten by American hegemony, has looked shaky.
-And with the PRC’s increasingly bellicose behaviour, what does that mean to us in Australia?
+And with the PRC’s bellicose behaviour, what does that mean to us in Australia?

 Easy pickings...?

-On paper, what a ripe and juicy plumb Australia would be for China should it decide that it required land for its unsettled populations, food for its millions, and raw materials for its hungry economy
+On paper, what a ripe and juicy plum Australia would be for China should it decide that it required land for its unsettled populations, food for its millions, and raw materials for its hungry economy

-This development is a problem for Australia, and its seriousness cannot be overstated.
+This development is a problem for Australia, and its seriousness can’t be overstated.
 The wording of the agreement allows the PRC, under conditions that it could engineer, to station a considerable military force right on our doorstep and cut off the sea route to the United States.

 The deterrence puzzle